google/crosvm/ARCHITECTURE.md

 The principle characteristics of crosvm are:

-- A process per virtual device, made using fork
+- A process per virtual device, made using fork on Linux
 - Each process is sandboxed using [minijail]
-- Takes full advantage of KVM and low-level Linux syscalls, and so only runs on Linux
+- Support for several CPU architectures, operating systems, and [hypervisors]
 - Written in Rust for security and safety

 A typical session of crosvm starts in `main.rs` where command line parsing is done to build up a `Config` structure.
-The `Config` is used by `run_config` in `linux/mod.rs` to setup and execute a VM.
+The `Config` is used by `run_config` in `src/crosvm/sys/unix.rs` to setup and execute a VM.
 Broken down into rough steps:

-1. Load the linux kernel from an ELF file.
+1. Load the Linux kernel from an ELF or bzImage file.
 1. Create a handful of control sockets used by the virtual devices.
-1. Invoke the architecture specific VM builder `Arch::build_vm` (located in `x86_64/src/lib.rs` or `aarch64/src/lib.rs`).
+1. Invoke the architecture-specific VM builder `Arch::build_vm` (located in `x86_64/src/lib.rs`, `aarch64/src/lib.rs`, or `riscv64/src/lib.rs`).
-1. `Arch::build_vm` will itself invoke the provided `create_devices` function from `linux/mod.rs`
+1. `Arch::build_vm` will create a `RunnableLinuxVm` to represent a virtual machine instance.
 1. `create_devices` creates every PCI device, including the virtio devices, that were configured in `Config`, along with matching [minijail] configs for each.
 1. `Arch::assign_pci_addresses` assigns an address to each PCI device, prioritizing devices that